jdh-observer/6EWgjJtoiW6R/tweets.md

 Post thread:

 1. Methodology-focused: How can historians work with thousands of hours of sound?
-This article introduces segmentation & dimensionality reduction methods for large-scale radio archives, showing how computational analysis reveals hidden structures in public service broadcasting - Navigating the Radio Archive - Journal of Digital History - https://doi.org/10.1515/JDH-2023-0006
+This article introduces segmentation & dimensionality reduction methods for large-scale radio archives, showing how computational analysis reveals hidden structures in public service broadcasting

 2. History-focused: What happened to Swedish public service radio when commercial broadcasting arrived?
-Analyzing 1,600 hours of P1 & P3, this article uncovers shifts in sonic patterns & content variation, offering new insights into the sound history of broadcasting - Navigating the Radio Archive - Journal of Digital History - https://doi.org/10.1515/JDH-2023-0006
+Analyzing 1,600 hours of P1 & P3, this article uncovers shifts in sonic patterns & content variation, offering new insights into the sound history of broadcasting